paulasoler/TADpole/README.md

 </p>

 #### 3.1.2) Hierarchical plot
-**Left**, the complete dendrogram obtained from the Hi-C matrix cut at a maximum significant number of levels (max(ND)) reported by the broken-stick model (including the partitions in 2 up to 16 TADs).
-Among these levels, the highest-scoring one is selected according to the CH index analysis. **Right**, Hi-C contact map showing the complete hierarchy of the significant levels selected by the BS model (black lines) along with the optimal one with 12 TADs, identified by the highest CH index (blue line).
+**Left**, the complete dendrogram obtained from the Hi-C matrix cut at a maximum significant number of levels (_max(ND)_) reported by the broken-stick model (including the partitions in 2 up to 16 TADs).
+Among these levels, the highest-scoring one is selected according to the CH index analysis. **Right**, Hi-C contact map showing the complete hierarchy of the significant levels selected by the broken stick model (black lines) along with the optimal one with 12 TADs, identified by the highest CH index (blue line).

 ```R
 plot_hierarchy(mat_file, tadpole, chr = "chr18", start = 9000000, end = 15000000, resol = 30000)